-Pursuant to clearance agreements, the Company introduces all of its securities transactions to clearing brokers on a fully-disclosed basis.
-All of the customers' money balances and long and short security positions are carried on the books of the clearing brokers.
-In accordance with the clearance agreements, the Company has agreed to indemnify the clearing brokers for losses, if any, which the clearing brokers may sustain from carrying securities transactions introduced by the Company.
-In accordance with industry practice and regulatory requirements, the Company and the clearing brokers monitor collateral on the customers' accounts.
-As of December 31, 2019, there were no amounts to be indemnified to the clearing brokers for these accounts.
+Pursuant to clearance agreements, the Company introduces all of its securities transactions to a clearing broker on a fully-disclosed basis.
+All of the customers' money balances and long and short security positions are carried on the books of the clearing broker.
+In accordance with the clearance agreements, the Company has agreed to indemnify the clearing broker for losses, if any, which the clearing broker may sustain from carrying securities transactions introduced by the Company.
+In accordance with industry practice and regulatory requirements, the Company and the clearing broker monitor collateral on the customers' accounts.
+As of December 31, 2020, there were no amounts to be indemnified to the clearing broker for these accounts.

-In addition, the receivables from the clearing brokers are pursuant to these clearance agreements and includes a clearing deposit of \$105,198.
+In addition, the receivables from the clearing broker are pursuant to these clearance agreements and includes a clearing deposit of \$105,579.